Disability Insurance Claim

 We strongly encourage you to consult with one of our attorneys, at no cost, before agreeing to any resolution of your disability claim.
 Otherwise, you may find yourself struggling with questions such as whether your disability is "total," or "residual," and over what period of time the disability will persist according to the insurer.

-Our lawyers know how these policies work, and how insurance companies try to reduce their exposure to your claim.
+Our lawyers know how these policies work, and how insurance companies or corporate defendants try to reduce their exposure to your claim.
 Another example -- policies often allow recovery of business overhead expense, but few lawyers know or pursue this avenue of recovery for their clients.